Best & Worst ETFs and Mutual Funds: Large Cap Blend Style

 Sources: New Constructs, LLC and company filings

-Figure 3 shows that 402 out of the 1572 stocks (over 46% of the market value) in large-cap blend ETFs and mutual funds get an Attractive-or-better rating.
-However, only one of the 33 large-cap blend ETFs (less than 1% of total net assets) and 68 out of 944 large-cap blend mutual funds (less than 10% of total net assets) get an Attractive-or-better rating.
+Figure 3 shows that 448 out of the 1,599 stocks (over 51% of the total net assets) held by Large Cap Blend ETFs and mutual funds get an Attractive-or-better rating.
+However, only 2 out of 39 Large Cap Blend ETFs (less than 1% of total net assets) and 65 out of 1,046 Large Cap Blend mutual funds (less than 11% of total net assets) get an Attractive-or-better rating.

-Investors need to tread carefully when considering large-cap blend ETFs and mutual funds, as only one ETF and 68 mutual funds in the large-cap blend style allocate enough value to Attractive-or-better-rated stocks to earn an Attractive rating.
+Investors need to tread carefully when considering Large Cap Blend ETFs and mutual funds, as only 2 ETFs and 65 mutual funds in the Large Cap Blend style allocate enough value to Attractive-or-better-rated stocks to earn an Attractive rating.
 For example, here are two very different stocks that are both held by our worst mutual fund, ProFund: Bull ProFund (NYSE: BLPSX).

 Figure 4: Separating the Best ETFs From the Worst Funds